 What smart home infrastructure needs to be in the walls?

-At minimum: Cat6 to every room, speaker wire rough-in for rooms you might want audio, and dedicated circuits for any equipment room.
+At minimum: Cat6 to every room, speaker wire rough-in for rooms you might want audio, and dedicated circuits for an equipment room.
 Motorized shade rough-in and media room acoustic design both happen during framing.

 What's the difference between Control4 and consumer systems?